dymodi/dymodi.github.io/Research/Writing/Prepared-Paragraphs.md

+### Unique Challenges Found in Specific System

+**Why this problem cannot be solve by existing methods?**

+[5] Based on real-world multi-source data, we identify two new challenges for FHV dispatching: ...
+As a result, the state-of-the-art taxi dispatching techniques cannot be applied to FHV systems.

+### System Work - Introduction

+We present the first systematic work to design, implement, and evaluate a carpool service, called coRide, in a large-scale taxicab network intended to reduce total mileage for less gas consumption. -- Desheng, coRide

 ### Time Dependent Network

 [1] We first transform the "duty-cycle-aware broadcast problem" into a shortest path problem in a time-coverage graph.
 Assume that the network topology and the active/dormant patterns are known, this graph problem is solvable through a centralized dynamic programming algorithm.